tsa/vu8/README.markdown

 ## vu8 also provides

-* libvu8.a - a static library to add "loadmodule" to the v8 javascript context. loadmodule is a system for loading plugins from shared libraries.
+* libvu8.a - a static library to add "vu8.load" to the v8 javascript context. "vu8.load" is a system for loading plugins from shared libraries.
-* v8 cmake - cmake modules to make it easy to build modules for use with loadmodule.
+* v8 cmake - cmake modules to make it easy to build modules for use with "vu8.load".
 It is recommended that modules use the vu8 meta-programming library to bind C++ to JavaScript but this is not mandatory.
 * vu8bin - A binary for running JavaScript files in a context which has vu8 module loading functions provided.

 ## vu8 class binding example